merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 A categorical variable, quality, indicating the wine quality between 0 (very bad) and 10 (excellent) is also provided based on sensory analysis.
-The goal of this data analysis is mainly to model and monitor wine quality based on physicochemical tests. more detailed discussion about this dataset is given by *Cortez et al.* and the references therein.
+The goal of this data analysis is mainly to model and monitor wine quality based on physicochemical tests more detailed discussion about this dataset is given by **Cortez et al.** and the references therein.

-Under the SPC context of sequentially monitoring the wine production process, we assume that the standard quality level is 7 (LV7; as also suggested by Cortez et al. \[4\]).
+Under the SPC context of sequentially monitoring the wine production process, we assume that the in control observations are those whose standard quality level is 7 (LV7; as also suggested by Cortez et al.).
 The sample correlation matrix of this data (shown below) contains several large entries, which demonstrates that the variables have considerable interrelationships and consequently a multivariate control chart is likely to be more appropriate than a univariate control chart.

 ``` r
 library("corrplot")